Whats in my studio?

 Im sharing all of the things I keep in my micro-printmaking studio!

 Think you need a large studio with endless space?
 Think again!
 Ive had great success just by printing in a micro studio — hardly any room, but I’ve managed to make things work.
-Don’t get me wrong, I would SO take a custom studio with windows on all sides, including the roof…and room for all of my equipment — but thats still a dream in-the-works.
-The most important thing here, for me, isn’t aesthetics but my work itself.
-My prints at the end of the day matter the most to me, even if I sacrifice being comfy.
+Don’t get me wrong, I would SO take a custom studio with windows on all sides, including skylights…and room for all of my equipment — but thats still a dream in-the-works.
+The most important thing here -for me- isn’t aesthetics but my work itself.
+My prints at the end of the day matter the most to me.
 Do you also relate to this?
-Well, get cozy and stick around for a bit — I’ll be sharing what I use, my tools, my drying set-up and whatever else!
+If so, get cozy and stick around for a bit — I’ll be sharing what I use, my tools, my drying set-up and whatever else!

 My most trusted tool, my Iron Frog Press glass baren

-Like many printmakers, I print by hand — which means I do not use a press to pull my prints (one day) For now, I print by hand using my glass baren which is made by Iron Frog Press.
+Like many printmakers, I print by hand — which means I do not use a press to pull my prints (one day) For now, I print by hand using this glass baren made by Iron Frog Press.
 I highly recommend their products; made for us printmakers by a printmaker.
 His tools are tried and tested.
-Ive personally had this glass baren for close to 3 years now and its been amazing in the studio.
+Ive personally had this glass baren for close to 3 years now and it’s been amazing to have in the studio.
 Hand-burnishing is a love language :) I also use wooden spoons, smaller spoons, and sometimes my own hands!
 What I love about this specific glass baren is the fact that it’s smooth, works well with thin papers, and really produces a clean print.
 Hand burnishing can be tiring, but not with the right tools.
-I print very large and do tire my shoulders, but this glass baren really takes the complicated bits away.
-It has the right amount of weight, very ergonomic and easy to hold which is a plus if you ask me.
-Anything to make working with my hands a little easier will grab my attention.
+I print very large (which can really break out a sweat)…this glass baren really takes the complicated bits away.
+It has the right amount of weight, very ergonomic, and easy to hold which is a plus if you ask me.
+Anything to make working with my hands a little easier will always grab my attention.

 My favorite way to store my Awagami Kozo paper